How to Become a Choreographer: Education and Career Roadmap

 Some choreographers are self-employed, while others work exclusively with one dance company.
 As a result, the job of a choreographer may come with some instability as job opportunities fluctuate.
-Dance companies often travel for a portion of the year and choreographers must go with the company as they move around.
-Work days can be very long, as rehearsals take place during the day and performances are held at night.
+Dance companies often travel for a portion of the year, and choreographers must go with the company as they move around.
+Work days can be very long, since rehearsals take place during the day and performances are held at night.
 Some positions may be physically demanding, as well.

 Almost all choreographers are trained as dancers before tackling choreographic direction.
 Though no formal education is required, some employers may prefer applicants with degrees in dance.
 The following table summarizes the core requirements for choreographers: